Failed the California General Electrician Exam? Here's What to Do Next

 The Determination domain is 22% of the exam.
 Voltage drop, conduit fill, dwelling load, motor sizing, transformer sizing.
 If your calc score is below 60%, daily reps for the full 60-day window are non-negotiable.

-3. Generic NEC prep without the CEC overlay
+3. Generic NEC prep without California exam alignment

 The 60-day retake plan